Analysis | My Ridiculously Good Life in Taiwan Amid the Global Pandemic

 In the meantime, during my trip in January, masks were sold out throughout Manhattan though few could be seen on the faces of New Yorkers, a divergence explained by the Chinese diaspora buying up stockpiles to send back to family.
 Tellingly, it was only in the sleepy town of Woodstock 100 miles north on the last weekend of January that I found a store with a single lonely box of 10.
 I bought three, not wanting to be greedy, and figured that’d be enough to get me back to Taiwan.

 But I didn’t want to go back.
 My trip to Bloomberg’s global HQ was meant to be only 10 days, and I urged my bosses to let me stay longer.
-Etched in my memory was the Severe Acute Respiratory Syndrome, or SARS, outbreak 17 years earlier where I reported on outbreaks and funerals in Taiwanas health authorities bungled containment efforts.
+Etched in my memory was the Severe Acute Respiratory Syndrome, or SARS, outbreak 17 years earlier where I reported on outbreaks and funerals in Taiwan as health authorities bungled containment efforts.
 To my mind, Taiwan was set to again become a viral hotspot while New York 8,000 miles away would surely be a safer bet.

 Ten months and an eternity later we all know how wrong that was.